Brabham BT38 car-by-car histories

 That leaves just one, BT38/23, which remained, unused, in England during 1973 but then disappeared at the end of 1973.
 It may also have gone to the US for Formula B/Atlantic.

 Eugenio Baturone raced an "ex-Jaussaud" Brabham BT38 in Spanish hill climbs in 1973.
+Reports in Spain say that this car was BT38/18, Jean-Pierre Jaussaud's regular car, but he also drove BT38/24 on at least two occasions after badly damaging BT38/18.
 The car continued in Spanish hillclimbs with José Teixidó in 1974, first appearing at Sant Feliu de Codinas in September 1974, and he retained the car for the 1975, 1976 and 1977 seasons.
-Subsequent history unknown.
+The car then went to Luis Lopez for the 1978 season, then to Alfonso Tórmez for 1979.
+After some time hillclimbing the car, Tórmez suffered a serious accident during testing and destroyed the BT38.

 Driven by: Eugenio Baturone and José Teixidó.
 First race: Montserrat, 1 Apr 1973.
 Total of 11 recorded races.